BarryZM/A-system-of-Chinese-medical-multi-KBQA/README.md

     for key, value in PW.items():
         fw.write(key+"\t"+value+"\n")
 ```
+### Triple combimation
+OK, until now, I have there triple files, triple in ownthinkKG, triple in QASystemOnMedicalKG and Hopistal_trple.txt from me.
+I used files (food.txt, department.txt, etc) at the head or tail to search the triple in ownthinkKG, by this way, I can two hops relation.
+Combining the Hopistal_trple.txt  to get the CMKG file, the last triple file is MKG_triple.txt.
 ### Graph
 In the below, there are five subgraphs, they are a part of CMKG, I use it to explain the complex relations and how to genarate the template.
 In these graphs, hospital, disease, food, drug are the center node.
  <img src="https://github.com/ToneLi/Some-charts-about-my-research/blob/master/medical_KG.png" width="600"/>